Giants vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in five of their past 10 games and won two of those contests.
+- The Giants have played as the favorite in six of their past 10 games and won two of those contests.

+- In their last 10 games with a total, the Giants and their opponents have failed to hit the over five times.

 Explore More About This Game